 We explored the pebbled beach but only for a short time before we retreated to the shelter of the woods.

 Here, the marcescence of gold-brown leaves clung to their branches, shivering in the breeze.

 After a quick visit to the priory shop for organic treats, we found our way to the lake, which held a mirror to the sky.

 Here, we entered the garden where pools and streams enlivened the senses.

 It felt warmer here in the late afternoon sun and we paused for a while to reflect upon the moment.

 Souls replenished and hearts filled with gratitude, we left Conishead Priory, imagining how these gardens and woodland will bloom in the weeks to come.
 ‘Let’s return in the summer’, we both smiled, shivering like those last clinging leaves as we planted our wish.

 Are you Inspired by Nature?

-Become a Friend of the Magical Kinship and receive our free newsletter.Follow me here...
+Become a Friend of the Magical Kinship and receive my free newsletter.Follow me here...